datacarpentry/OpenRefine-ecology-lesson/episodes/09-exporting-data.md

 2. A `tar.gz` file will download to your default `Download` directory.
 The `tar.gz` extension tells you that this is a compressed file, which means that this file contains multiple files.
   - On Mac and Linux, you can double-click on the `tar.gz` file and it will expand into a directory.
 A folder icon will now appear.
-  - On Windows, opening `tar.gz` files requires additional software such as [7-zip](http://www.7-zip.org/) or [WinZip](http://www.winzip.com/).
+  - On Windows, opening `tar.gz` files requires additional software such as [7-zip](http://www.7-zip.org/).
-     - Download and run the installer of your choice.
+     - Download and run the installer.
      - Double-click the exported `tar.gz` file.
 If Windows asks how you want to open the file, check the 'Always use this app to open `.gz` files' box, then select "More apps".
      - If your chosen application is not listed, select 'Look for another app on this PC'.
      - In the file browser, navigate to `C:\Program Files`, find the application you installed, and double-click on its executable
     (`7zFM`, for example).